River and Rowing Museum: The Henley Gallery

 Painted in 1698 by the Dutch master Jan Siberechts (1627–c.1703), Henley from the Wargrave Road had its own room off the Henley Gallery.
 A masterpiece displaying the multifaceted life of the town and surrounding countryside, it is one of a series of English landscapes by Siberechts, The painting is a record of social history, showing the river trade, agriculture, and social hierarchy, alongside a still familiar view of the town.
 Henley from the Wargrave Road was purchased with the assistance of the National Art Collections Fund and the Heritage Lottery Fund.

 Special exhibitions

 The Treasures Gallery, the Sir Graham Kirkham Gallery, and The Wall provided venues for special exhibitions throughout the year.
 The Museum's exhibition programme was designed around its major themes and includes exhibitions that have a family appeal as well as more specialist exhibitions.
 Topics ranged from celebrations of major events and anniversaries to arts, crafts, and sculpture, or in-depth investigations.

 Collections

-The museum has a collection of nearly 20,000 objects, including 5,000 photographs, 650 trophies and medals, and 400 posters.
-The collection also include artworks, some especially commissioned, such as Chris Gollon's 2001 acrylic painting Big Fish Eat Little Fish, acquired by the museum with the support of the Victoria and Albert Museum.
+The museum had a collection of nearly 20,000 objects, including 5,000 photographs, 650 trophies and medals, and 400 posters.
+The collection also included artworks, some especially commissioned, such as Chris Gollon's 2001 acrylic painting Big Fish Eat Little Fish, acquired by the museum with the support of the Victoria and Albert Museum.

+A scaled down River and Rowing Museum

+The award-winning building is up for sale.
+A scaled down museum is included in The River Centre bid.
+The bid allocates the former Wind and the Willows Gallery for museum use.